s1h2u3b4h5a6m7-ops/investorlens/STATE.md

 ## Changelog

+- **v5.7 / Phase 4 Session AA: UI-2a — the foundation, and the way back.**
+  Concern: the scaffolding every later UI-2 session hangs off, plus a rollback that is one word rather than six file restores.
+Opening verification green (STATE v5.6, parachute 19/19 both directions, chip grepped from `chipText()`).
+  Shipped: `CONFIG.storyMode` (live, **off**); `js/story.js` (new, 2,782 bytes)
+  which adds `body.story` only when the flag is strictly `true` and otherwise does not touch the page at all; a 16-token type + spacing scale in `theme.css`, declared and read by nothing; a static page wash scoped to `body.story`; one line added to `index.html` loading `story.js` after the router and before the self-tests; and `/preview/` with three dependency-free design prototypes, recorded in CONTRACT and scheduled for deletion in 2g.
+  **Checkpoint C initially failed** — the founder could not see the wash with the flag on.
+Cause was not the switch: `.hero` is `min-height:100vh` with an opaque gradient base and was painting over it, and the alpha was pitched at `.055`, below what a person can reasonably confirm.
+Fixed by a scoped `body.story .hero` override that keeps the accent radial and drops the opaque base, and by raising the wash to `.10`/`.07`.
+The harness gained the assertion it had been missing: it now fails on any full-viewport opaque surface left above the wash. **23/23** on the delivered bytes; closing byte-diff on all five files **IDENTICAL**; flag confirmed `false` on `main`.
+Founder verified the switch both ways with no residue. **No SQL, no migration, no data change;
+  the chip is unchanged.** Next: 2b, the company chapters.
 - **v5.6 / Phase 4 Session Z: UI-1 — page transitions, and the router that had
   to exist first.** Single concern: page transitions + micro-animations.
 Opening verification green (STATE v5.5, parachute 19/19 reconciled both directions,